fleschutz/PowerShell/Docs/replace-in-files.md

 ## replace-in-files.ps1 - Search and replace a pattern in the given files by the replacement

-This script searches and replaces a pattern in the given files by the replacement.
+This PowerShell script searches and replaces a pattern in the given files by the replacement.

 ## Parameters
 ```powershell